Saturday 31 May 2014

 Looking so Machiavellian! :)

 A few metres away was the Uffizi Gallery.
-I didn't go in the gallery itself, I believe that art is, unfortunately, largely wasted on me, but I love statues.
+I didn't go inside the gallery itself, I believe that art is, unfortunately, largely wasted on me, but I love statues.
 And here I found the third "set" of statues in Florence - after the ugly, angry Christians and the mouth-watering ancient heroes, these were the artists, scientists, poets and statesmen of Florence (and Italy?).
-Starting with what I learned was called "the big three" - Dante, Boccaccio and Petrarca - these men (yes, again, only men) were looking proud, dignified and confident.
+Starting with what I learned was called "the big three" - Dante, Boccaccio and Petrarch - these men (yes, again, only men) were looking proud, dignified and confident.
 And rightfully so - all of them have made great contributions to literature, art and science.
-There were a few names that I didn't recognise but among those that I did were Leonardo da Vinci, Donatello, Gallileo, Machiavelli, Amerigo Vespucci...
+There were a few names that I didn't recognise but among those that I did were Leonardo da Vinci, Donatello, Galileo, Machiavelli, Amerigo Vespucci...
 Passing by the last one, I heard someone explaining to a couple of American tourists "He's the one that discovered America - you see - Amerigo - America"...
 Oh by Jove!
 So few things more annoying when you travel than to meet American tourists "doing Europe" in a week.
 At one point I was, like, how many times can you, like, say "like" in, like, one sentence ... and stuff?
 Like-ing aside and, of course, Columbus is more known for discovering America, but come on, people...
 Go to school!

 From Uffizi, I headed to Ponte Vecchio - the Old Bridge.
-When the Allied Forces were advancing in Italy at the end of WWII, the Germans destroyed all bridges on the Arno river in Florence but someone somehow convinced them not to blow up Ponte Vecchio because of its historical value.
+When the Allied Forces were advancing on Italy at the end of WWII, the Germans destroyed all bridges on the Arno river in Florence but someone somehow convinced them not to blow up Ponte Vecchio because of its historical value.
 While taking photos of the bridge from a few hundred metres away, finally something happened that I had been expecting for three days - I felt the spontaneous smell of baked bread, tomatoes, olive oil and garlic, coming as if from nowhere.
-In Belgium you can spontaneously smell Belgian waffles and chocolate, in Germany - baked wurst and in Amsterdam - weed, so I was hoping that in the same way Italy would smell like tomatoes, garlic and basil..
+In Belgium you can spontaneously smell Belgian waffles and chocolate, in Germany - baked wurst and in Amsterdam - weed, so I was hoping that in the same way Italy would smell like tomatoes, garlic and basil...
 Anyway, I started sniffing and turning around frantically, as if I had smelled ... success or something, until I noticed the people sunbathing and barbecuing (well, obviously an Italian version of barbecuing) on the river banks below.
 Mmmm yummy!
 But then I had to move along and find something to eat.
 The Old Bridge is now filled with small booths selling all sorts of stupid stuff and, of course, tourists.
 I crossed it quickly and sat down to eat the most expensive and dry panini with prosciutto and mozzarella in my life.
 But these things happen when you're a stupid tourist and actually worse things have happened to me, so I decided not to be annoyed for more than 20 minutes and proceeded to Palazzo Pitti - the Palace of the Medici.
-The Medici were the most powerful family in Florence for centuries and apparently stimulated the arts, sciences and trade but I somehow associate them with greediness, cruelty, scheming, murders and poisoning.
+The Medici were the most powerful family in Florence for centuries and apparently supported the arts, sciences and trade but I somehow associate them with greediness, cruelty, scheming, murders and poisoning.
 I was even prepared to pay 10 Euros entrance fee for the Boboli Gardens and the Palace but the lady at the ticket desk didn't have a 10 to return from my 20-Euro note...
 And didn't accept anything but cash.
 I stuck around for a while but after a few minutes she still didn't have a 10-Euro note, so I decided to try again tomorrow and went to find my hotel.

 My hotel was not really a hotel but a "pension" and I was welcomed there by a strange person - a skinny 50-or-so-year-old either a woman with a prominent grey moustache or a man with a very feminine voice (being in Italy, I assumed the first).
 She didn't speak much English but showed me to my room and asked "you - fumare?" and showed me the balcony where I could fumare (smoke).
-The room and the fact that I had a balcony were great, the only downside was that there was one toilet for the whole floor.
+The room and the fact that I had a balcony were great; the only downside was that there was one toilet for the whole floor.
 Still, the price was 45 Euros and I didn't go to Florence to sit in my hotel, so this was just a minor inconvenience.

 After resting for an hour or two, I went out again, this time to check Florentine fashion shops and weep.
 Florence is among the top 50 "fashion capitals of the world" and I wanted to see what this means.
 Well, as anyone can imagine, it meant looking at fancy label shops and their fancy windows and wondering if I would be even allowed to enter, in my shorts, T-shirt and sneakers.
 I was travelling with hand luggage only, otherwise I would've bought myself a hundred things (yeah, right, as if I can afford it:-) After a consolation prize of coffee and gelatto, I returned to one of the most dick-populated squares in the world - Piazza della Signoria.
 It was already around 5-6 pm and this time there were far fewer tourists on the square.
 Without them, I could enjoy the art immensely more.
 (I also couldn't help thinking of South Park - "one wiener next to another wiener... floppy wiener, wiener party..." :-).

 Seriously though, floppy wieners and kinky associations aside, I was captivated by the sculptures, the details, the curves, the proportions, the stories they were telling - David before the battle with Goliath, Hercules defeating Cacus, Perseus with the head of the Gorgon Medusa, Menelaus holding Patroclus...
 Maybe, after all, art was not so wasted on me?
 I spent probably an hour staring at David, Neptune, Hercules, and all the other heroes, gods and monsters, this time closely and looking at every detail.
 I thought I had read somewhere that David has the perfect proportions and is taught in Sculpture classes as the perfectly shaped male body.
 Maybe that's why I was so fascinated - supposedly we're attracted to body and face proportions and, well, who wouldn't be attracted to a body/face with the perfect ones?
-And the statue of Hercules and Cacus, which, like I said, brought on strong kinky associations and I took probably ten photos of it ;-)
+And the statue of Hercules and Cacus, which, like I said, brought on some kinky associations and I took probably ten photos of it ;-)

 I went back to my hotel for a bit, then out again for dinner and hopefully to find a gay bar to have a couple of drinks.
 I had a lovely foccaccia for only 5 Euros but the only gay bar, which was not a cruising bar, was apparently closed at 9 pm.
 Aaargh, I hate that gays are such vampires - I can kind of understand that a gay bar doesn't work at 2 pm but why not at 9 pm?
 Does nobody like going out for a couple of drinks before midnight?
-So I went back to see Piazza della Signoria when it's dark and there are even fewer tourists, sat there again for half an hour and went back to my hotel.
+So I went back to see Piazza della Signoria after dark when there were even fewer tourists, sat there again for half an hour and went back to my hotel.
 A step-measuring app that I had once installed on my phone and forgotten about, suddenly popped up saying I had walked 22 000 steps that day, which was my record.
 I calculated this should be around 11-13 kilometres and felt good about myself :)

 On the next day, my flight was around 5 pm, and I had to check out of my hotel at 10.
 So I had decided to spend most of my time in the Boboli Gardens and Palazzo Pitti.
-As if on a mission to spite me, the woman at the ticket desk again didn't have a 10-Euro note to return from my 20.
+As if determined to spite me, the woman at the ticket desk again didn't have a 10-Euro note to return from my 20.
 Normally I would get really annoyed and just leave, but now I decided to be stubborn, so I went and bought a coffee and water and finally had the right banknote to buy a ticket to the gardens and palace.
 And I'm glad I did.

 The gardens were relatively big, with small alleys among the bushes and trees that made me think of a labyrinth and wonder if a Minotaur would jump out of somewhere..
 Well, they were also well lit and there were people around (not as many as in the centre, thank Juno!), so there was no real danger..
 But there was an obese American tourist complaining about all the stairs and climbing - apparently the stairs were more dangerous to people's health..

-The exhibition was part of the "Costume gallery" of the Palace, so I was lucky to see not only artsy and extravagant hats but also costumes - ranging from the 15th century to nowadays.
+The exhibition was part of the "Costume gallery" of the Palace, so I was lucky to see not only artsy and extravagant hats but also costumes from the 15th century to nowadays.
 Unfortunately, as in most museums, you can't really take photos of everything you want, you have to do it sneakily.
 So these are not the most extravagant hats - there were also some with birds, others with flowers, nets...
 I passed probably 20 rooms or so (as part of the exhibitions) and this was only a small part of the palace.
 "I couldn't help but wonder", who needs so many rooms and what the hell did the Medici do in them?
-If I were a royalty or from a powerful ruling family - would I have such a shamelessly huge palace?
-Probably yes...
+If I were a royalty or from a powerful ruling family, would I have such a shamelessly huge palace?
+Definitely YESSS!
 Of course, the walls and ceilings of the rooms were heavily decorated with ornaments and paintings.
 One particular ceiling caught my eye (and damn it, I couldn't take a photo and now I can't even find it on the internet O_o) and I fantasised a little story around it.
 It depicted a 25-30-year-old handsome, athletic Greek/Roman soldier (with the tunic and sandals) being outed as gay in front of his family by the poet.
 The poet had a harp and the look of a person betraying someone else for the fun of it.
 The soldier was looking down, with his head in his hand.
-The sisters were looking at him with amusement, slightly snickering or gossiping, while their husbands and the father were giving him a judgemental, disapproving and reproaching look.
+The sisters were looking at him with amusement, slightly snickering or gossiping, while their husbands and the father were giving him a judgemental, disapproving look.
 The actual story is probably entirely different, but seriously, these were the looks and postures of most of the people in the painting.
 And my version is so much more interesting and current around the International Day against Homophobia, which is the day I'm writing this post :-)

 Some final "general" thoughts on Italy

 Like in every southern-European country, you can enjoy nice weather (I even got a little tanned from my three days there), great food and open, chatty and loud people (provided you can speak the same language), but the streets and the building, seem a little ... unmaintained.
 You can notice that the country or city is not as organised as, say, Amsterdam or Brussels, where you don't see buildings with smoked or falling façades.
 Everywhere I've been in Italy, there are very narrow streets with very narrow sidewalks, sometimes just one sidewalk and all the houses have shutters (which is kind of cute and definitely handy in the summer).
-If, like me, you like drinking 2-3 coffees in the morning and have at least two cigarettes with each, be sure to order "caffè Americano", otherwise you'll get about a spit of very strong espresso, which means you will gulp it in one go and can't take a second.
+If, like me, you like drinking 2-3 coffees in the morning and have at least two cigarettes with each, be sure to order "caffé Americano", otherwise you'll get about a spit of very strong espresso, which means you'll gulp it in one go and have no time for a cigarette.
 Well, at least my head started spinning after two espressos and half an Americano.
-In Italian all words end in vowels and the stressed vowel is always long, that's why they speak English so funnily - "do you waant-eh miilk-eh?"

 Alora, arrivederci and andiamo!